 - CODE TRIAGE: External Community Disaster.

 - CODE 33: Request for Chaplain Services.
-As a member of the Clergy Fellowship, if possible, please respond to the area where pastoral services are needed.
+As a member of the Clergy Fellowship, if possible, please respond to the area where spiritual services are needed.

-If you have a question about any of the codes used in our health system, ask any staff member or call the Pastoral Care Office at 770-219-5077.
+If you have a question about any of the codes used in our health system, ask any staff member or call the Spiritual Care Office at 770-219-5077.

 HIPAA stands for the “Health Insurance Portability and Accountability Act.”